franciscrot/dma/dh-skills.md

 - **Build simple models** or simulations to think through processes or systems over time, asking “what happens if…” in a way that is explicit and repeatable.
 - **Scrape the web** to create data-sets to study further.
 - **Influence the physical world**, for example by running code on a Raspberry Pi to drive screens, sound, sensors, or small installations for exhibitions, teaching, or creative projects.
+- **Make art**, for example digital art or interactive installations.
 </details>

 <details markdown="1">